Data Subsampling for Bayesian Neural Networks: PENALTY BAYESIAN NEURAL NETWORK

-This noisy loss $\delta({\theta',\theta})$ introduces a bias in the posterior sampling if not correctly taken into account.
-In the context of statistical physics and computational chemistry, Ceperley and Dewing (1999) \cite{ceperley_penalty_1999} have generalized the Metropolis-Hastings random walk algorithm to the situation where the loss is noisy and can only be estimated.
-They showed that it is possible to still sample the exact distribution even with very strong noise by modifying the acceptance probability and applying a noise penalty $-\sigma^2({\theta',\theta})/2$ to the loss difference in the acceptance ratio $A$ such that
+In the context of statistical physics and computational chemistry, \citet{10.1063/1.478034} generalized the Metropolis-Hastings random walk algorithm to the situation where the energy difference $\Delta$ (loss difference in our case) is noisy and can only be estimated.
+They showed that it is possible to sample the target distribution if we assume that we can write $\delta({\theta',\theta})$ as equal to the loss difference $\Delta({\theta',\theta})$ plus a Gaussian noise, meaning: